ldash/minimalist-google-calendar/README.md

 ## HOW TO INSTALL
 #### The assumption is that you have the extension’s folder checked out / downloaded to your local system's hard drive
-  * In Chrome, navigate to chrome://extensions OR right click on any extension icon (to the right of the address bar) and then click "Manage" or click the main menu -> "More tools" -> "Extensions"
+  * In Chrome, navigate to chrome://extensions OR right click on any extension icon (to the right of the address bar) and then click "Manage" OR click the main menu -> "More tools" -> "Extensions"
   * If there is no check box to the left of "Developer mode" on the top right, check it
   * Click "Load unpacked extension..."
   * Navigate into the parent folder of the extension's folder, select this extension's folder by clicking on it  and click OK